Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 The variable `my_element` gets assigned and re-assigned through a `for` loop.

 When a `for` loop starts, `my_element` gets assigned the value of the first element in the list.
-Then value of `my_element` changes with each following iteration.
+The value of `my_element` changes with each following iteration.

 1. In the first iteration, the value of `my_element` will be the first element in the list.
 2. In the second iteration, the value of `my_element` will be the second element in the list.
 3. In the third, it will be the third element...
 4. ... etc., until there are no more elements in the list.

 We should always change `my_element` to be a variable name appropriate to the context of the list.
-What does each element in the list represent?
+Think about what each element in the list represents.
+If we are iterating over a list of books, we might change `my_element` to `book`.
+For a list of rooms, the name `room` might be more appropriate.

+The name we choose doesn't affect the underlying iteration value in any way, but it can help us remember what data we're processing in the loop body.

 ### About the Loop Body

-1. All lines of code inside a for loop **must start at one deeper indentation level compared to the beginning of the loop.**
+1. The loop body **must be indented one level deeper than the** `for` **statement that begins the loop.**
-   - The loop's body ends when the indentation level returns back.
+   - The loop's body ends when the code indentation returns to the previous level.
 1. All Python logic and syntax still applies inside the loop!
+For example, a loop might contain conditionals, calculations, or function calls.

 ### Examples

 Follow these steps for each example:

-1. Read through the code.
-What is the list?
-What is each element?
-What do we name each element?
-How do we use each element in the loop?
+1. Read through the code and identify:
+    - What is the list?
+    - What is each element?
+    - What do we name each element?
+    - How do we use each element in the loop?
 2. Predict what will print
 3. Run the code and check your prediction

+#### Example: Dining Out

 ```python
 options = ["the place I'm craving but is too far away", "the place we always go to", "that place that just opened but looks too fancy"]